 Aromatic Lavender makes a graceful container plant.

 Good garden design incorporates perennials, flowering shrubs, grasses, conifers, evergreens and interesting trees.
 Add rock work to make it even more appealing.

-Ferns, hostas, and lenten rose border this shady garden and gravel paths with small boulders as edging complete the look.
+Ferns, hostas, and lenten rose border this shady garden and gravel paths, with small boulders as edging to complete the look.

 Colorful, spreading varieties of Sedum, such as 'Lemon Ball' shown here, make great fillers for sunny areas and are perfect for rock gardens.